 According to Werdell, many people who’ve had bariatric surgery did not realise that they are in fact, addicted to food.
 Those people often regain their weight back within a few years of surgery, develop complications, and even transfer their food addiction to another substance or process, such as alcohol, drugs, gambling and so on.
 In an attempt to eat ‘normally’ they are once again faced with the same outcome: They are powerless over their food intake and eat even when they feel physically full.
 This is not to say that bariatric surgery is bad for all people.
 But if you’re a food addict and your food addiction is not picked up before the operation, it can cause complications later.

 Unfortunately, food addiction is not considered by clinicians nor patients as part of preoperative testing and preparations.
-This could easily be solved by adding a few questionnaires which are likely to pick up a food addiction to the pre-operative process.
+This could easily be solved by adding self-assessment resources which are likely to pick up a food addiction to the pre-operative process.
 A simple 20-minute exercise that people could do in the comfort of their own home could save lives, time, and thousands of dollars – as well as thousands of kilos!!

 But this is not the reality at the moment, as there simply is a lack of awareness of food addiction among the medical profession and the public at large.

 So, if you or someone you know is considering weight loss surgery, it’s important to be well informed, learn about the potential risks of bariatric surgery and check yourself for food addiction first.
-This can easily be done by doing these questionnaires.
+This can easily be done through self-assessment.

 And then, if you realise you’re a food addict, what do you do?
 Get in touch!
 There IS A SOLUTION!